 That’s right.
-Those things you used to learn your times tables and other grade school lessons.
+Those things you used to learn your multiplication tables and other grade school lessons.

 As you're about to see, they're not just for kiddos.

-With a handful of flashcards and a short amount of time devoted each day to using them, you can master 3-string cigar box guitar chords.
+With a handful of flashcards and a short amount of time devoted each day to use them, you can master 3-string cigar box guitar chords.

 Master 3-string chord shapes in a few minutes each day

 Start by writing chord names on the blank sides of the index cards.

 An indispensable resource for this step is this chord poster.
 On it are images of all the most popular 3-string cigar box guitar chord shapes.

 So using, let’s say, D7 as an example, write D7 on the blank side of an index card.